arafat-wsd/TestRepository/API-Call-Instrument-service.md

 - Click on `Query` Tab in the page
 - Enter a `Structure Id`.
 You will get it from `groups.yaml` file of config project
 - Choose `States` to `active`
-- Choose Tags.
+- Choose `Tags`.
 You will find it from `site.yaml` file of config project
-- Click the search button
+- Click the `search` button

 A list will show up in the bottom of the page if result found.
 Click on any of it and copy the identifier value and paste it in the `value` field of the `api` call.